st129351/LabWork1/README.md

 3a.
 Rotate the image 90° clockwise.
 Save the result.
 3. Rotate the image 90° counterclockwise.
 Save the result.
 4. Apply a Gaussian filter to the rotated image.
 Save the result.
+5. Use parallel, if you need more performance.
 # Build

 make